-Years before I went to massage school, I received monthly craniosacral therapy sessions from Nina Davis for 2-3 years.
+Years before I went to massage school, I received monthly craniosacral therapy sessions from Nina Davis for about 3 years.
 I didn’t know what craniosacral therapy was, exactly, but I figured that between trauma, head injuries, sacrum injuries, and scoliosis in my spine, that any kind of bodywork that focused on the cranium, sacrum, and points in between was going to be good for me.
-I asked who was good.
-Nina was recommended.

-And it was good for me!
+And it was really good for me!
 I laid on a table with my clothes on, shoes off.
 Nina was mostly silent, touching my feet or my head or another place on my body with a light hand.
 I was still and silent, and I’m sure I sometimes dipped into sleep.
 Afterwards, I’d go to work.

-After a while, I’d ask her what she was doing, and she started explaining craniosacral work to me, showing me anatomy pictures, explaining the flow of cerebrospinal fluid.
-Her knowledge of anatomy was phenomenal.
-At the time, it seemed almost alien, but something I deeply respected.
-I realized I was unfamiliar with processes in my own body.
+After a while, I’d ask her what she was doing, and she started explaining craniosacral anatomy and physiology to me.
+Her knowledge was impressive.
+At the time, it seemed almost alien.
+I’d never encountered anyone so knowledgeable.
+It was something I deeply respected.

-I noticed after each session that I felt a little more like I inhabited my own body.
-I now would call that centering.
-Life often brings stresses and traumas and shocks that take us out of our centers, and unless we’re lucky, we don’t know how to regain our centers.
-Craniosacral therapy helps.
+Life often brings stresses and traumas and shocks that take us out of our centeredness, and unless we’re fortunate, we often don’t know how to regain our centers.

 Later, when I was still a massage student at Lauterstein-Conway, I took a six-hour continuing education class on craniosacral therapy.
 We learned a little theory and practiced various holds on each other.
 This was classic, Upledger-style craniosacral work, a biomechanics practice working with the sacrum and bones of the neurocranium.